If you’ve ever wondered which Hogwarts House you would be sorted into, then wonder no more with these delicious and fun Sorting Hat Cupcakes!

 Creating the Sorting Hat Cupcakes

-Once the cupcakes are cool, use a small melon-baller to dig out a bit of each cupcake from the top.
+Once the cupcakes are cool, use a small melon baller to dig out the center of the cupcake from the top.
 Make sure you don’t go too deep.
 You don’t want to go through the bottom of the cupcakes.
-Use a piping bag or tool and fill each cupcake with one of the colors.
+Use a piping bag or tool and fill each cupcake with one of the colored buttercream choices.
 Pipe some frosting into 1/4 of the cupcakes, and repeat with each color.
 Don’t put too much in, you want to make sure you can cover it.
 The frosting should be level with the top of the cupcake.
+Try to get an even amount of cupcakes with red frosting, blue frosting, yellow frosting, and green frosting.

 Use the brown frosting to cover the tops of the cupcakes.
-I found piping this worked well because that doesn’t risk spreading any of the house colors with the frosting on the top.
+I found piping worked well because that doesn’t risk spreading any of the house colors with the frosting on the top.
+I used a decorative piping tip for the brown to add a bit of flair.

-Serve these to family and friends then have fun biting into them to see which house you have been sorted into!
+Serve these to family and friends then have fun taking a bite of your cupcake to see which house you have been sorted into!

 Recipe